ansys/pyoptislang/doc/source/user_guide/index.rst

    functions
    project_content
    design_evaluation
+   create_workflow
    run_python
    osl_server_usage
    troubleshooting

-With the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` class
+With the :py:class:`Optislang <ansys.optislang.core.optislang.Optislang>` class
 in PyOptiSLang, you can launch optiSLang as a server and then control and query optiSLang projects.